fluent/fluentd-docs-gitbook/install/install-by-deb.md

 If you want to customize systemd behaviour, put your `td-agent.service` into `/etc/systemd/system`

+NOTE: In td-agent 4, path is different. `/opt/td-agent/bin` instead of `/opt/td-agent/embedded/bin`

 ### init.d

+This is for non systemd based system.

 The `/etc/init.d/td-agent` script is provided to start, stop, or restart the agent.